UniversalDependencies/UD_Nheengatu-CompLin/README.md

 # Summary

-The UD_Nheengatu-CompLin is a treebank of Nheengatu, also known as Modern Tupi and *Língua Geral Amazônica*.
+The UD_Nheengatu-CompLin is a treebank of [Nheengatu]([url](https://glottolog.org/resource/languoid/id/nhen1239)), also known as Modern Tupi and *Língua Geral Amazônica*.
 It comprises sentences from diverse published sources, e.g., grammatical descriptions, coursebooks, dictionaries, etc.

 # Introduction